AbenezerMamo/just-ified-kidding/README.md

 75. Like a money teller; owned and operated but never coin operated
 76. What do you call two habits that stick?
 A habitat for two
 77. Saying it's O & O but you still owe the investors
+78. Realizing your GitHub project is just a Twitter text export.
+It's not * talking if there's no time stamp next to it
+79. Reaching the point in life where you look around and realize you too are stuck in the 80s
+80. A intro class in getting to the Chapo port
+81. Wondering if history teachers get shook when Civil Rights chapter begins and wonder why everyone's looks like they're ready to shiver and derails the class about their weekend
+82. To prepare for a period of meaningful work, one must first disappoint all those around them and lower all expectations before evolving themselves into someone they want to grow into.
+We all agree to not look back at 2020 right?
+Right?
+Like that bug with the year and stuff...let's band together and put a filter for history.
+"Why can't I access the 2020 files?"
+"Your vision out of focus fam"